daswami/clarity/README.md

 ## Usage

 1. Enter a username to get started (no password required)
-2. Follow the guided prompts to explore your essay topic
+2. Follow the guided prompts to explore your personal growth
 3. Rate each response based on its relevance
-4. Get AI-generated insights and angles
+4. Get AI-generated insights and guidance
 5. Save useful perspectives for later reference
 6. Access your history and saved cards anytime